21 Tips To Prepare Your Body For Pregnancy, According to a Pregnancy Coach

 12. Change those negative thoughts into positive ones.

 People with the best intentions will project their thoughts or stories onto you.
 I have seen countless women literally shut down their bodies from thinking that they were too old or it would be hard to get pregnant and have spent many hours helping them undo this toxic thinking.
-Our minds are powerful, so watch those thought!
+Our minds are powerful, so watch those thoughts!
 Turn negative thoughts into positive affirmations, for example: My body is strong and healthy for pregnancy or I get pregnant easily.
-Put them up them all over your house where you can see, read, and absorb them daily.
-Remember women in Africa get pregnant all the time later in life because nobody ever told them that they couldn't .
+Put them up them all over your house where you can see, read, and absorb them daily .

 13. Trust divine timing.